julia-crosara/concentration-game/README.md

-# Concentration 2.0: Browser-based card matching game
+# Concentration 2.0: A browser-based card matching game

-Project for Udacity's Front-End Developer Nanodegree Program.
+Created for Udacity's Front-End Developer Nanodegree.
 I built a grid of cards, added functionality to handle user input, and implemented gameplay logic using HTML, CSS, JavaScript, and the DOM.

 # Instructions